FelixRilling/cli-ng/README.md

         alias: ["doublenumber"],
         args: [{
             name: "numberToDouble", //Name/id of the variable prop
-            type: "number", //Type, can be "string", "number", or "boolean"
             required: true //If this is true, the cli will return an error if no argument is present }]
     },